the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 **Obfuscation is a red flag, not protection.** When you see heavily obfuscated JavaScript, especially on financial sites, that's a warning sign.
 Legitimate sites don't need to hide their code this aggressively.

-**Form interception is a common attack vector.** The pattern of intercepting form submissions to modify data before sending is something I've seen before, but the sophistication here was notable.
+**Social engineering amplifies technical attacks.** The combination of obfuscated code with legitimate exchange links and helpful instructions makes the scam much more convincing than pure technical trickery.

-**Server-side storage makes detection harder.** By storing wallet addresses on the server instead of in client code, the attackers made their operation more flexible and harder to analyze.
+**Dynamic wallet generation makes tracking harder.** By generating unique wallet addresses server-side for each user, the attackers made their operation more flexible and significantly harder to track or block.

 **Pattern detection works.** Even with heavy obfuscation, searching for specific patterns (form interception, value manipulation, data exfiltration) can reveal malicious behavior.